spion/spion.github.com/src/documents/posts/es7-async-await-step-in-the-wrong-direction.html.md

 ## Generators are better

 Generators let us define the execution engine.
-If thats the case, then what if instead of yielding promises, our engine let us also:
+The iteration is driven by the function that consumes the generator, which decides what to do with the yielded values.
+What if instead of only allowing promises, our engine let us also:

 1. Specify additional options which are accessible from within
 2. Yield queries.
 These will be run in the transaction specified in the options